 If possible, choose a clinical trial

-It is important to talk to your physician about all the options that are available to you, including other approved products and clinical trials.
-If you are interested in a particular product, remember that other companies might be studying similar products for the same illness or condition.
+It is important to talk to your physician about all the options that are available to you, including other approved medical products and clinical trials.
+If you are interested in a particular drug, biologic, or medical device, remember that other companies might be studying similar products for the same illness or condition.
 Keep in mind that investigational products might be the riskiest option with no known benefit.

 From Clinical Research Pathways